While we trust you’ve gotten a flu shot this season, it doesn’t mean your body won’t succumb to the subtle misery that is life with a head cold.

 Hot tea – stressing the hot part – can be a quadruple threat to the common cold.
 It can immediately soothe your sore throat, act as a decongestant, work to hydrate you, and black tea even carries some antibacterial compounds.
 We know you’re sold, so may we recommend some simply adorable spots for tea service in the Valley.

-And if you absolutely have to have that tea iced, try Pop ‘N Tea Bar, or visit a Teapressa Cafe in Arcadia or Taliesin West.
+And if you absolutely have to have that tea iced, try Pop ‘N Tea Bar, or visit a Teapressa Cafe.